aelivingstone/patch-compliance/README.md

 * Click **Actions** on the left
 * Click **Filter same-sheet visuals**

-Create a visualization to view the names of non-compliant instance only in a donut chart
+Create a visualization to view the names of non-compliant instances only in a donut chart
 * Select your current chart
 * Select **...** and click **Duplicate visual**
 * Right click over the **Non_Compliant** bar and click on **Focus only on NON_COMPLIANT**